 In 2014, Rolex revamped the Cellini collection to be more aligned with classical watchmaking design codes and traditional decorative techniques.
 The current-production Cellini collection includes Time, Date, Dual Time, and Moonphase models.
 Regardless of model or complications, all current- production Rolex Cellini watches feature round cases constructed from 18k gold, and are fitted with leather straps.

-Retail prices for the current time-only Rolex Cellini watch starts at $26,750 and increases from there with additional complications.
+The current 2023 retail prices for the Rolex Cellini watch starts at $26,750 and increases from there with additional complications.
 Retail prices are identical for 18k white gold and Everose models with the same features, but prices increase incrementally for the date-displaying, dual-time, and moonphase models.

 |Cellini Time||ref.
 50505||from $11,495||18k Everose gold|

 |Cellini Date||ref.
 50515||from $13,490||18k Everose gold|